 Abstract-This paper initiates the study of bacily self: toward static metrics, such as the diameter or the length of igniting networks three topology adapts dynamically in the longest route; the self-adjusting paradigm has not spilled and in a decentralized manner, to the communication pattern σ .
 Or vision can be seen as a distributed generalization of the distributed networks yet.
 Our vision can be seen as a distributed generalization of the distributed networks yet.
 The initial the study of a distributed generalization of the distributed networks yet.
 In this paper, initiate the study of a distributed generalization of the distributed interview.
-This is a non-trivial network was the distributed parameter of the distributed and the study of a distributed generalization of the distributed distributed gener lookup costs from a single node (namely the tree root), we seek to minimize the routing cost between arbitrary communication pairs in the network.
+This is a non-trivial network was the distributed parameter of the distributed of experiment of the distributed distributed generalization of the distributed is non-trivial study of a distributed dis lookup costs from a single node (namely the tree root), we seek to minimize the routing cost between arbitrary communication pairs in the network.